-The Tigerfish is one of the most fearsome-looking fish you will find on the Planet.
-These toothy predators have a mouth full of razor blade-like teeth that will tear apart any prey unfortunate enough to come within striking range.
+The Tigerfish is one of the most fearsome-looking fish in Africa.
+These toothy predators have a mouth full of razor blade-like teeth that will tear apart any prey unfortunate enough to come within striking range, which even includes catching birds.
 Living in the freshwater rivers and lakes of Africa these are the number one species that freshwater predator hunters just have to target.

 Scientific name: Hydrocynus vittatus

-Description: The Tigerfish is overall silvery in colour with thin black stripes that run horizontally down its body.
+The Tigerfish is overall silvery in colour with thin black stripes that run horizontally down its body.
 It has an elongated body and a red, forked caudal fin with a black edge.
-Its head is large as well as its teeth.
+Its head is large as well as its razor sharp teeth.
 The teeth are sharp and conical which are used to grasp and chop prey.
-The male Tigerfish is larger and more full-bodied than females.
+The male is larger and more full-bodied than the females.

-Where to catch: The Tigerfish is found in the freshwater rivers and lakes of Africa with many being caught in Tanzania, Zambezi River and the River Nile.
+The Tigerfish is found in the freshwater rivers and lakes of Africa with many being caught in Tanzania, Zambezi River, Congo River, Lake Tanganyika and the River Nile.
 Another area that holds them includes the Okovango basin.

-Fishing methods: The most popular way to target Tigerfish is by using big bloody fish baits, these baits are attached to a wire trace to prevent the massive teeth of the Tigerfish slicing through the line.
+The most popular way to target this species is by using big bloody fish baits, these baits are attached to a wire trace to prevent the massive teeth from slicing through the line.
 Another very popular way to target these fish is by casting lures and imitating a dying fish, enticing the Tigerfish to strike out and hook itself.

 The Tigerfish is considered by many to be one of the worlds hardest fighting freshwater fish.
 Here at Sportquest Holidays, we offer some fantastic opportunities to go after this beautiful monster which can be seen on our Youtube.
 Enquire today if you’re interested in joining us and fellow adventurers in a fly fishing holiday of a lifetime.